Vital Statistics on American Politics 2007-2008

 Names, addresses, phone numbers, and heads of thousands of federal government and private, nonprofit agencies in and about Washington, D.C.

 Congressional Quarterly's Guide to the Presidency.
 3d ed.
-Michael Nelson, ed.
+Edited by Michael Nelson.
 Washington, D.C.: CQ Press, 2002.

 Detailed coverage of numerous aspects of presidents and administrations.
 Focus on the institution complements CQ's volumes on Congress and elections.

 DeGregorio, William A. The Complete Book of U.S. Presidents.
-New York: Gramercy Books, 2001.
+6th ed.
+New York: Gramercy Books, 2005.

 Biographies of presidents and cabinet members.